 The current DED concept was recently coined in 2017 (2).
-However, the pandemic’s sudden behavioural and lifestyle changes resulted in the escalation of people with dry eye symptoms.
-It may have triggered the appearance of other variations of Dry Eye Disease.
+However, the pandemic’s sudden behavioral and lifestyle changes resulted in the escalation of people with dry eye symptoms.
+It may have triggered the appearance of other variations of Dry Eye Disease...

 The ophthalmologist, corneal surgeon and Deputy Director of the Faculty of Medicine at the Coimbra University, Maria João Quadrado, observes that there are two major causes for the growth of DED prevalence during the pandemic: the misuse of facial masks – leading to what specialists have coined as Mask Associated Dry Eye or MADE – and the increased use of digital platforms (3).

 According to Quadrado, the incorrect positioning of the mask can diffuse air around the eyes, leading to rapid evaporation of tears.
 “Before the beginning of the pandemic, 75% of our daily activities involved a computer.
 With remote working, the usage of screens has increased significantly.
 If Computer Vision Syndrome (CVS) was already an emerging, epidemic, and global public health issue, with a prevalence of 60-90% in computer users, we believe that to date, this number has skyrocketed,” estimates the ophthalmologist.